 The Conservatory provides a number of programs and services in support of student hearing health and protection.
 In working toward a degree in music, students are joining a profession with a long and honored history.
 Part of the role of any professional is to remain in the best condition to practice the profession.
 For all aspiring musicians, this involves safeguarding hearing health.

 In addition to the services listed below, the Office of Student Affairs offers wellness workshops.
 One of these workshops is with H.E.A.R.
 (Hearing Education and Awareness for Rockers) co-founder and executive director Kathy Peck.
 H.E.A.R. also provides hearing assessments and molds for custom-fit musicians earplugs.

 All of the Office of Student Affairs workshops are publicized to students by email and through the Office of Student Affairs Facebook page.

 The National Association of Schools of Music (NASM) and the Performing Arts Medicine Association (PAMA) have developed a comprehensive overview of hearing health issues for postsecondary schools and departments of music.
 NASM and PAMA have created a "tool kit" of documents focused on the issue of hearing health.
 The tool kit addresses the risk of noise-induced hearing loss, a widespread and serious public health issue for musicians and others.
 Below are the documents and informations sheets for students, staff, and faculty.

 The Conservatory participates in the Etymotic Reasearch Adopt-a-Band program.
 Through this program, the Conservatory makes high-fidelity earplugs available to collegiate students free of charge.
-Collegiate students interested in obtaining a pair of earplugs should contact the Office of Student Life (Suite 208 in the Conservatory).
+Collegiate students interested in obtaining a pair of earplugs should contact the Office of Student Affairs.